Kelcon86/NBA_HOF_Predictions/README.md

 ## Data Exploration Phase
 - Description of preliminary data preprocessing

-    *   The preliminary data preprocessing began prior to the data being loaded into the database.
-There were a few irregularities upon first inspection of the data.
+    *   There were a few irregularities upon first inspection of the data.
 The first step was replacing any strings representing zeros with the actual integer 0.
-There were a few number of instances in the `3P%` column where, rather than a 0, a hyphen was entered.
+For example, there were a few number of instances in the `3P%` column withihn the NBA_HOF_Rookies.csv file where, rather than a 0, a hyphen was entered.
 This resulted in the column being labeled as an `object` rather than a `float64` using the pandas `.dtypes`.
 This column would cause errors within our machine learning process.
 The hyphens were converted using the pandas `.to_numeric()` function with this code:

         ```rookies_df['3P%'] = rookies_df['3P%'].replace({'-':'0'})```

     *   The next step was filling in any NaNs.
-The majority of NaNs were found in the `Hall of Fame Class` column since if a player had not been inducted, they would not have a class year associated with them.
-This was addressed by replacing and filling in these with the labels "Hall of Fame Member" and "Not Inducted".
+The majority of NaNs were found in the `Hall of Fame Class` and `Pick` columns since if a player had not been inducted or drafted, they would not have a number those cells.
+This was addressed by replacing and filling in these with the labels "Hall of Fame Member" and "Not Inducted" for the Hall of Fame column and adding a 0 to the Pick column for each respective player.

     *   Lastly, using the pandas `.get_dummies()` function our `Hall of Fame Class` column was encoded to separate the "inducted" and "not_inducted" players into separate columns since the "inducted" column will be our target for our machine learning model.

+To see specificlly how all of our datasets were cleaned and prepared for merging please refer to the [DataPreparation folder](https://github.com/Kelcon86/NBA_HOF_Predictions/tree/main/DataPreparation/DataCleaningNotebooks) in the repository.

+To see all SQL statements and our Database ERD (image also below) please refer to the [DB_Documentation folder](https://github.com/Kelcon86/NBA_HOF_Predictions/tree/main/DB_Documentation) in the repository.

 <img width="950" alt="Cleaned_data" src="https://user-images.githubusercontent.com/60076980/169674647-4cfff384-ab03-4f33-a389-6f226e77d5ce.png">